MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ### Chats

 - **Issue:** The Organization tab isn't available on chat.</br>
-  Details: The organization tab has moved to a person's Microsoft 365 contact card.
+  **Details**: The organization tab has moved to a person's Microsoft 365 contact card.
 To view your organization tab, select a user's profile picture and then Organization on their card.
 This aligns with how you view org charts in other Microsoft 365 apps, creating a more consistent experience.

 - **Issue:** When you pop out a chat, the window may appear blank for a few moments.